bhardwajpankaj/Ecommerce/README.md

 # Ecommerce
-A sample Ecommerce app using MVC and without any third part library for image downloading or data parsing
+A sample Ecommerce app using MVVM and without any third part library for image downloading or data parsing

 ## Test Coverage